ENGA PROVINCE HOSTS ITS SECOND TOURISM MEET AMIDST TRIBAL FIGHTING

-The Enga Provincial Tourism Bureau held its second meeting of the year in Wabag yesterday.
+The Enga Provincial Tourism Bureau held its second meeting of the year in Wabag on Saturday.

-She admitted that only certain parts of the province are experiencing tribal fighting, and assured the national government and international media of the hospitality and uniqueness in character, customs and traditions the province exclusively offers.
+She admitted that only certain parts of the province are experiencing tribal fighting assuring the national government and international media of the hospitality and uniqueness in character, customs and traditions the province exclusively offers.

 The focus of the meeting was on the Vision Plan for the Enga Provincial Tourism Bureau to promote Tourism in Enga Province.

-A member of the Enga Provincial Tourism Bureau, Miok Ala said that in the dark, light shines brighter and so the growth of tourism is sustainable and must be promoted to socially and economically benefit accordingly.
+Miok Ala, who is a member of the Enga Provincial Tourism Bureau said that in the dark, light shines brighter and so the growth of tourism is sustainable and must be promoted to socially and economically benefit accordingly.

 “In this dark days of Enga, light will still shine.
 Let’s discuss solutions then problems,” Ala said.